Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

 A total of 205 and 144 participants completed parts I and II, respectively.
-We discarded the responses that did not pass the validity checks (\cref{sec:attention_check}), and left with 191 (93 from US and 98 from Europe) and 135 (85 from US and 50 from Europe) participants for parts I and II.
+We discarded the responses that did not pass the validity checks (see \cref{sec:attention_check}) and were left with 191 (93 from the US and 98 from Europe) and 135 (85 from the US and 50 from Europe) participants for parts I and II.
 Our European participants were from 13 different countries where, 57\% were from UK, 13\% from Portugal, 11\% from Poland, and the remaining 19\% were from Hungry, Spain, Greece, Germany, Czech Republic, Netherlands, Sweden, Switzerland, Ireland, and Finland.

-Our sample was nearly gender-balanced; 50.8\% identified as female, 47.6\% as male, and 1.1\% as other.
-Our participant sample skewed young, with 26.7\% between 18 and 24, 39.3\% between 25 and 34, 20.4\% between 35 and 44, and 13.6\% age 45 or older.
+Our population sample was nearly gender-balanced; 50.8\% identified as female, 47.6\% as male, and 1.1\% as others.
+The sample skewed young, with 26.7\% between 18 and 24, 39.3\% between 25 and 34, 20.4\% between 35 and 44, and 13.6\% age 45 or older.
 Our participants were slightly more educated than the general U.S. population~\cite{educationattainment19}, where 55\% of the participants either had a bachelor or a graduate degree.
-The median annual household income of the participants was \$40,000 - \$59,999, where the majority had an income of \$20,000 - \$39,999 (23\%).
-Despite the fact that participants in crowdsourcing platforms (e.g., Amazon Mechanical Turk and Prolific) are considered to be tech-savvy~\cite{hitlin2016turkers}, 67\% of our participants reported that they don't have any background (e.g., study, work, etc) experience in the IT field.
-We present the detailed demographics of our population in~\cref{tab:demographics}.
+The participants' median annual household income was reported as \$40,000 - \$59,999, where the majority had an income of \$20,000 - \$39,999 (23\%).
+Even though participants in crowdsourcing platforms (e.g., Amazon Mechanical Turk and Prolific) are considered to be tech-savvy~\cite{hitlin2016turkers}, 67\% of our participants reported that they do not have any background (e.g., study, work, etc.) experience in the IT field.
+We present the detailed demographics of our population in \cref{tab:demographics}.

-The usage pattern of different social platforms by the participants are shown in~\cref{fig:platform_usage}.
-Our participants are active users of popular social media platforms.
-We note that 74.9\% of the participants self-reported use of at least one social platform daily and 91.1\% use a platform at least once a week, showing the suitability of the participants for this study.
-Facebook, Youtube, Instagram, WhatsApp, and Twitter were the most frequently used social platforms in our population.
+Further, our participants are active users of popular social media platforms.
+74.9\% of the participants reported using at least one social platform daily, and 91.1\% use a platform at least once a week, showing the participants' suitability for this study.
+Facebook, Youtube, Instagram, WhatsApp, and Twitter were the most used platforms.
+The usage pattern of different social platforms by the participants is shown in~\cref{fig:platform_usage}.